soumiks4/tilted/README.md

 doesn't matter, I have stopped caring.

-My sheild is up and I'm moving on
+My shield is up and I'm moving on